 NICOTINE FREE HIRING POLICY

-Tuscarawas County Health Department is committed to providing a healthy and safe environment for all employees, patients, clients and visitors thus TCHD no longer hire individuals who use or test positive for tobacco or nicotine products.
+Tuscarawas County Health Department is committed to providing a healthy and safe environment for all employees, patients, clients and visitors thus TCHD will no longer hire individuals who use or test positive for tobacco or nicotine products.

 1. TCHD will not hire tobacco or nicotine product users.